waterjugs/SYN-Seed-Script/README.md

 ### Optional - Put Your Computer to Sleep After Seeding

-- Go to the install directory should be "C:\users\\*youruserprofile*\hll-seq-seed"
-- Find the script.bat file.
+-Go to the install directory should be "C:\users\\*youruserprofile*\hll-seq-seed" -Find the script.bat file.
-- Right Click the file and select "edit in Notepad"
+-Right Click the file and select "edit in Notepad"
-- Go to the end of the file
+-Go to the end of the file
-- Delete the letters "REM" and the space.
+-Delete the letters "REM" and the space.

 -It should now read like this: